blakebyer/blakebyer.com/docs/_posts/2025-07-31-probabilityintro.md

 A more concise way of representing this is the probability function $$\bar{p} = \frac{365!}{365^n(365-n)!}$$.
 An approximation to try (that doesn't require numerical methods) is $$n\geq \frac{1}{2} + \sqrt{\frac{1}{4} + 2\times\ln{2}\times 365}$$.

-I hope you liked this introduction to probability with this fun brain teaser called the Birthday Paradox.
+I hope you liked this introduction to probability with the Birthday Paradox.
 Stay curious!

 <!-- A quick refresher on combinations and permutations.
 The number of combinations (order doesn't matter) of n choose r is $$C(n, r)= \frac{n!}{r!(n-r)!}$$ where $$!$$ is the factorial operator (e.g. $$4! = 4\times 3\times 2\times 1 = 24$$).
 Similarly, the number of permutations (order does matter) is $$P(n, r) = \frac{n!}{(n-r)!}$$.
 For both of these formulas, $$n$$ is the number of total objects, and $$r$$ is the number of objects chosen at once.